Careers in Mathematics

 The U.S. Bureau of Labor Statistics maintains an Occupational Outlook Handbook with information specific to mathematics.

-The American Mathematical Society page for Undergraduate Mathematics Majors contains information on Graduate School; Summer Programs; REUs; Special Semesters; Math Clubs, Conferences, and Online Journals; Competitions, Prizes, and Honorary Societies; Careers; Jobs and Internships.
+The American Mathematical Society page for Undergraduates contains information on Graduate School; Summer Programs; REUs; Special Semesters; Clubs; Conferences; Journals; Competitions; Prizes; Honorary Societies; Careers; Jobs; Internships.

 The LSU Olinde Career Center will help you find a job, prepare for interviews, or seek admission to graduate school.